 - An Outline of Procedures will be included in materials sent prior to the hearingThe function of the Professional Standards hearing Panels is to hold ethics and arbitration hearings.
 Hearings provide an opportunity for the Complainant and the Respondent to explain “his/her side of the story” by presenting testimony and witnesses, if any.
 Once all the facts have been presented, the Hearing Panel will determine whether the Code of Ethics has been violated, or in the case of arbitration, how the dispute should be settled.

 What the Association Can and Cannot Do

 In the case of Ethics violations, (money damages may not be a part of an ethics proceeding) the Association may discipline REALTOR® members in one or more of the following ways:

 - Letter of warning or reprimand

-- Direct the member to attend additional ethics training
+- Direct the member to attend additional ethics and educational training

 - Place the member on probation from the Association